A

 Forbearance

-The act of refraining from taking legal action even though the mortgage is in arrears.
+When a lender suspends payments on your mortgage to allow you to make up for delinquent payments.
 A forbearance is usually granted when a homeowner makes satisfactory arrangements to bring the overdue mortgage payments up to date.

 Foreclosure